 Students who wish to pursue the PreK–3 teacher licensure track are those who are interested in teaching general child populations, birth to grade three.
 The program is designed to prepare students for both the teacher licensure program and the graduate program in CFS, and successful completion of the undergraduate degree is governed by admission to both.
 Before students are considered for admission, they must fulfill a number of progression prerequisites and undergraduate degree requirements.
 Students must also complete the (1) Admission Boards Interview Process and (2) the process of applying to both the Graduate School at UT and the department’s master’s program.
 Once students have successfully progressed into the program via the aforementioned prerequisites and requirements, students must complete a semester-long teaching practicum (CFS 470) in the Early Learning Center, which is done after successfully completing CFS 351.
 For more information on how to complete the master’s, contact the PreK–3 coordinator.

 Progression for PreK–3 candidates is the formal acceptance into the program, which occurs through fulfilling progression prerequisites and completing the two-step progression process: 1) the Admission Board application and interview process and 2) applying for and being admitted to both the UT Graduate School and the department’s master’s program.
 PreK–3 candidates must have the following prerequisites in order to be eligible to progress and apply to the program.
-Please see the steps on pages 25–29 of the Teacher Licensure Handbook.
+Please see the Teacher Licensure Handbook.

 Prerequisites for Progression: